mervyzr/astrea/README.md

 # Description
 The code is written entirely in Python 3 and employs a finite volume method (Eulerian) with a fixed evenly-spaced grid.
 The simulation allows for periodic boundary conditions or outflows.

-The code can currently employ a piecewise constant method, a piecewise linear reconstruction method (Derigs et al., 2018) with a *min-mod* limiter (Roe, 1986), or a piecewise parabolic reconstruction method (Felker & Stones, 2017) with an *interface* and *parabolic interpolant* limiter (Colella et al., 2011).
+The code can currently employ a piecewise constant method, a piecewise linear reconstruction method (Derigs et al., 2018) with a *min-mod* limiter (Roe, 1986), or a piecewise parabolic reconstruction method (Felker & Stone, 2017) with an *interface* and *parabolic interpolant* limiter (Colella et al., 2011).

 The Lax-Friedrichs method (LeVeque, 1992) is used for solving the Riemann problem at each interface for all reconstruction methods, although this method is highly dissipative and only first-order accurate.
 The simulation is also only first-order accurate in time as the states are evolved in full time-steps.